Pythm/ad-ElectricalManagement/README.md

 # ad-Electrical Management

-The purpose of this app is to help reduce your electricity bill by:
+The purpose of this Appdaemon app is to help reduce your electricity bill by:

-- Automating charging times for electric vehicles (EVs), so they charge during off-peak hours when electricity rates are lower.
+- Automating charging times for electric vehicles (EVs), so they charge when electricity rates are lower.
 - Turning up/down heating sources and on/off hot water boilers based on electricity prices.
 - Stay within hourly max kWh consumption based on grid tariffs if applicable.